Willo Perron

 WP

-Yeah.
-That was the first thing I ever worked on with Kanye.
+That was 2007’s Graduation—the first thing I ever worked on with Kanye.

 EO

 I feel like that was when he really broke into commercial success.
-He hadn’t yet been respected as a figure or an institution in the way he became almost overnight.
-By 2016, he changed the standard for visual consumption.
+He hadn’t yet been respected as a figure or an institution in the way he suddenly became.
+By 2016, he had changed the standard for visual consumption.
 The music felt different, the world felt different—it transcended music.
 It bled into something else.

 WP